 About the Author

 Pete Clark is a Core and Outdoor Exercise Specialist who is also an experienced trail and fell runner.
 He has coached many runners specifically to improve their trail running skills through his Work Outside the Box Bootcamp running and PT sessions, including the affectionately named BEAST Bootcamp.
 Rafi is Pete’s four-legged faithful companion who also enjoys trail running and helping out with photos!
+We would like to thank them for their help in creating this piece on core training for trail runners.

 Disclaimer: Many of our posts may contain affiliate links.
 We may earn commissions if you shop through the links on this page although we only ever recommend products that we genuinely believe will enhance your trail running experience.